 Save Time with a Bulk Mail Company

-If you decide you don't want to address all your neighbor letters by hand, the alternative is using a bulk mail company to print and send them for you.
-This can be very cost-effective with the total cost of a mailed letter of $0.75 per letter or less, which is not much more than the cost of a postage stamp.
+If you don't want to address all your neighbor letters by hand, the alternative is using a bulk mail company to print and send them for you.
+This can be very cost-effective.
+The total cost of a mailed letter of $0.75 per letter or less.
+That's not much more than the cost of a postage stamp.

 To send your mail campaign, you'll need just two things: your neighbor list CSV file and one of Click2Mail's letter templates.
 Once you've uploaded your list and template, you'll have a chance to view a proof of what your letter will look like.
-From there, you can add the campaign to your cart and complete the checkout process.
+Lastly, add the campaign to your cart and complete the checkout process.

 Creating a neighbor letter campaign takes time, but it's one of the best ways to notify people nearby that your land is available for sale.
 Since these are some of the most likely buyers for your land, a neighbor letter campaign also gives you great bang for the buck.